SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/microservice-runtime.md

  - Tenant options in the microservice owner tenant
  - Platform application environment variables

-Tenant options have higher priority, i.e. if the parameter is set in both places, the value from the tenant option is taken.
+Tenant options have higher priority, that means if the parameter is set in both places, the value from the tenant option is taken.

 The table below contains the options and proxy variables: